batiste/django-page-cms/doc/introduction.rst

 Gerbi CMS enable you to create and administrate hierarchical pages in a simple and powerful way.

 Gerbi CMS is based around a placeholders concept.
-A placeholder is special template tag that you use in your page templates.
+A placeholder is a template tag that you can use in your page's templates.
 Every time you add a placeholder in your template  a field dynamically appears in the page admin.

 The project code repository is found at this address: http://github.com/batiste/django-page-cms